 Away from the epicentres of London and Bristol in rural Hertfortshire, a group of young producers were emerging that would have an incredibly significant impact on the Drum & Bass scene.
 Jim Baker’s initial friendship with Rupert Parkes (Photek) saw them making music together on Certificate 18 records, a label that Photek had released ‘Sounds Of Life’ on.

-Jim was joined on this project by school peer Phil Aslett.
-It was Tilla Kemal and his Odysee imprint however that facillitated the first release under the name Source Direct.
+It was Tilla Kemal and his Odysee imprint however that facillitated the first release under Jim’s Source Direct moniker.
 Future London/Shimmer (ODY001) was the first of five Odysee releases that Source Direct produced (the latter three as Mirage with Tilla as co-producer)

 By then, LTJ Bukem was giving DJ support to each new release, and on the dancefloors of Bluenote and Speed, the Source Direct sound was making both DJ’s and clubbers take notice.